ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-05-02-AWS-tagging.markdown

 - create cronjob to update tagging monthly

 {% highlight shell %}
-# create a monthly script run job
+# create a monthly cron to run the script
 root@ubt-server:~# crontab -e
 no crontab for root - using an empty one